parasol-aser/deepsim/README.md

 *We haven't created a setup script yet.
 At this moment you can install those dependency packages manually.*

 We tested it on Ubuntu 16.04.3 64bit.
+Our hardware environment includes:
+- Intel i7 6700K, 4.0GHz
+- NVIDIA GTX 1080, 8GB
+- DDR4 3000MHz, 48GB

 The dependency packages are listed below:
 - Python 2.7
 - Tensorflow 1.3 (higher version should be fine)
 - Keras 2.x